You are here: Home

-These are some of the questions which will be asked by students across Marin and in San Francisco.
+These are some of the questions which were asked by students across Marin and in San Francisco.
 The focus of their thinking is a natural part of Trout in the Classroom.
-NBTU will be sponsoring 75 classrooms which will study the many and varied aspects of trout and salmon and where and how they live.
+NBTU sponsored 75 classrooms which studied the many and varied aspects of trout and salmon and where and how they live.

 The North Bay Chapter is a non-profit organization serving anglers and environmentally conscious friends in an ongoing effort to fulfill the mission of Trout Unlimited:

 ... to conserve, protect and restore North America's trout and salmon fisheries and their watersheds.

 We dedicate ourselves to presenting timely and informative news concerning local conservation, restoration and related topics.
 We also organize various outings, educational programs, and conservation work.
 So, be sure to sign up for our email list to receive updates on our many activities under Contact Us.

 We hope you will bookmark our site (http://www.nbtu.org) and visit often.